Sethbones/The-Death-I-Seek/README.md

 Load project file with Godot

 ## Running
-Run the game with the button in the top left of Godot
+Run the game with the button in the top right of Godot

 ## License
 Everything in here is licensed under the BSD 3-Clause 'New' or 'Revised' License; see LICENSE file for details.